Tose: History

-In July 2024, it was reported that Tose was experiencing financial hardship due to a number of cancelled games from partners including Square Enix and Bandai Namco.
+By 2023, video games accounted for 70% of the company's business, while the remaining 30% came from mobile content.
+In July 2024, the first three Starfy games were added to the Nintendo Classics collection as part of the Nintendo Switch Online + Expansion Pack subscription.
+It was reported that Tose was experiencing financial hardship due to a number of cancelled games from partners including Square Enix and Bandai Namco.
 For the period covering September 2023 to May 2024 the studio's net sales fell nearly 28%, leading to an operating loss of 599 million yen ($3.7 million).
+Tose announced its decision to wind down operations in Philippines and Sapporo, Hokkaido.
+However, between September 2024 and February 2025, Tose saw a major turnaround in profitability thanks to a 56% increase in sales.
 Tose announced in 2025 it would prioritize console game development due to mobile game market's saturation.
+In 2025, Atlus accounted for 22% of the company's total revenue, making it Tose’s top customer for the second year in a row.
+Second was Square Enix, which made up 17% of the developer’s total revenue.